wal3fo/Qim-reCaptcha-Solver/extension/README.md

-# Google reCaptcha Solver (Chrome Extension)
+# Qim reCaptcha Solver (Chrome Extension)

-This directory contains the Chrome Extension version of the solver.
+A powerful, automated solver for Google reCaptcha v2 challenges.
+This extension operates locally within the browser, prioritizing privacy and speed.

+## Features

+### Google reCaptcha v2 Solver
+- **Method:** Audio Challenge Transcription (Speech-to-Text).
+- **Engine:** Uses Wit.ai API for accurate audio transcription.
+- **Workflow:**
+  1. Detects reCaptcha widget.
+  2. Clicks "I'm not a robot".
+  3. Switches to Audio Challenge.
+  4. Downloads audio, sends to Wit.ai, and types the transcribed text.
+  5. Verifies the solution.

 ## Installation

+1.  **Clone/Download** this repository.
-1. Open Chrome and go to `chrome://extensions`.
+2. Open Chrome and navigate to `chrome://extensions`.
-2. Enable **Developer mode** (toggle in the top right).
+3. Enable **Developer mode** (toggle in the top right).
-3. Click **Load unpacked**.
+4. Click **Load unpacked**.
-4. Select the `extension` folder in this repository.
+5. Select the `extension` folder from this project.

 ## Configuration

+### Required for reCaptcha
+To solve Google reCaptcha, you need a free Wit.ai Server Access Token.

+1. Go to [https://wit.ai/](https://wit.ai/) and log in with your Facebook/Meta account.
+2. Create a new App (e.g., "CaptchaSolver").
+3. Go to **Management > Settings**.
+4. Copy the **Server Access Token**.
-1. Click the extension icon in the toolbar.
+5. Click the **Qim Solver extension icon** in your browser toolbar.
-2. Enter your **Wit.ai Server Access Token**.
-3. Click **Save Settings**.
+6. Paste the token into the "Wit.ai Server Access Token" field and click **Save Settings**.

-## Usage
+## Troubleshooting

-Navigate to any page with a Google reCaptcha v2.
-The extension will automatically:
-1. Click the "I'm not a robot" checkbox.
-2. Switch to the Audio Challenge.
-3. Transcribe the audio using Wit.ai.
-4. Solve the captcha.
+- **reCaptcha Audio Challenge Disabled:** If Google detects too much automated traffic from your IP, they may temporarily disable the audio challenge.
+Try changing your IP (VPN/Proxy) or waiting a few hours.
+- **Extension Errors:** Check `chrome://extensions` > "Errors" for any logs.
+- **Console Logs:** Open the browser's Developer Tools (F12) > Console to see detailed logs.

-## Notes
+## Privacy

-- Ensure you have a valid internet connection to reach Wit.ai.
-- If the IP is blocked by Google (too many requests), the solver might fail or the audio challenge might be disabled.
+- Audio files are sent to Wit.ai (Meta) for transcription only.
+- No other browsing data is collected or sent to any third-party servers.